-Prof. Kellerman worked with Microsoft to build a chatbot which could recognize and answer student’s questions by pulling from a wide database of previously asked questions, as well as lecture materials, textbooks, digitally published guides, and the school’s own question forums.
-If the bot didn’t understand the question or couldn’t find the appropriate answer, it was able to forward the students request to a relevant TA.
+Prof. Kellerman worked with Microsoft to build a chatbot which could recognize and answer students’ questions by pulling from a wide database of previously asked questions, as well as lecture materials, textbooks, digitally published guides and the school’s own question forums.
+If the bot didn’t understand the question or couldn’t find the appropriate answer, it was able to forward the student's request to a relevant TA.

 This 24/7 AI support not only freed professors and assistants from answering repetitive questions, it also drove a sharp increase in student course satisfaction with the class garnering a 99% approval rating.

-UNSW and Microsoft have open sourced this software.
+UNSW and Microsoft have open-sourced this software.
 You can check it out here.

 4. Flagging at-risk students who may need support

 Students today are juggling more than ever before.
-Between a full course load, extracurriculars, social engagements, and often multiple minimum-wage jobs, it’s no wonder that many burnout before completing their degree.
+Between a full course load, extracurriculars, social engagements, and often multiple minimum-wage jobs, it’s no wonder that many burn out before completing their degree.

 With the overall six-year graduation rate sitting at around 60% for students studying in the US, it’s clear that schools need to invest in systems to better assist their at-risk students.
 AI can be that support.

 Predictive analytics generated by AI can act as early warning systems for students who are at risk of failing classes, missing payments, or are struggling with mental health issues.
-By analyzing various data points, including academic standing, peer and professor feedback, and on campus activity, AI can generate an overview of a student’s behaviour.
+By analyzing various data points, including academic standing, peer and professor feedback, and on-campus activity, AI can generate an overview of a student’s behaviour.
 Instead of simply relying on grades to determine well-being, this creates the opportunity to develop a more holistic understanding of the student’s overall “wellness”.

-In addition to being more timely, the AI software can flag students when they hit certain triggers or fall into identified risk-patterns, providing up-to-the-minute assessments instead of the traditional mid- and post-semester review.
+In addition to being more timely, the AI software can flag students when they hit certain triggers or fall into identified risk patterns, providing up-to-the-minute assessments instead of the traditional mid- and post-semester review.

 5. Identifying pathways for student success

-Doubt surrounding selection of majors and academic goals accounts for one of the top 5 reasons why students drop out of college or university.
+Doubt surrounding the selection of majors and academic goals accounts for one of the top 5 reasons why students drop out of college or university.

 For undergraduate students in particular, post-secondary can represent a maze of different programs, focuses, and course options.
 For many, generating a schedule can, in itself, be an overwhelming task.
-Here, guidance counselors and academic advisors play a key role in helping current and prospective students understand requirements and map out an educational plan that is best suited to their needs.
+Here, guidance counsellors and academic advisors play a key role in helping current and prospective students understand requirements and map out an educational plan that is best suited to their needs.
 However, as these teams are often strapped for time, they are unable to reach every student.

 By employing AI tools to aid academic success, schools can address this issue.
 AI can analyze data from thousands of students to find commonalities in course structure, timing, focus, and previous student success.
-Using this information, the AI-enabled tool can send recommendations to students based on their success in prior classes, as well as the success of previous students with a similar profile.
+Using this information, the AI-enabled tool can send recommendations to students based on their success in prior classes, as well as the success of previous students with similar profiles.
 For example, students with poor attendance records for an 8:00 AM class may be guided towards an afternoon or evening timetable.
 Similarly, a student who struggled through their first year English course may be steered away from courses with an essay-heavy grading scheme.